sustainable and ecological, yet still economical

 With all conventional methods of soil compaction, it is difficult to extract the used material from the soil again.
 It cannot be recycled.
 However, our company has also thought of this problem: the processed soil can be loosened again with a milling machine.
 The wax emulsion can remain in the soil, and the soil regenerates over time – because both the binder and the wax emulsion are environmentally compatible.
 If the road is not to be destroyed but renewed, the material can simply be reused.
 The soil can therefore be worked and compacted again after the upper layers have been removed.

-This makes clear that ecologically sound construction methods with environmentally and climate-friendly technologies are by no means at odds with economic interests.
+This makes clear that ecologically soil construction methods with environmentally and climate-friendly technologies are by no means at odds with economic interests.
 With wax emulsion and its processing, we have found a simple and sustainable way to make soil compaction even more durable and stable.

 Less equipment, shorter construction phase, economic advantages